This tour is available in English and Dutch.

-We visit the Sleutel, a pub with a rich history since 1659 also the place of the brewery.
-In the building, you see parts of the old wall of the city.
-De 3 Uiltjes is a typical “bruin cafe” for 40 years in a Jugendstil building near the centrum.
+We visit the Sleutel, a pub with a rich history, since 1659 also the place of an old brewery.
+In the building, you see parts of the old wall of the city Groningen and a “well” in the basement.

 The tour ends with a visit to a new brewery in Groningen Martinus.
-The brewery starts some years ago in an industrial building from the 20e century.
-It was built for a printing-trade.
-It is possible to taste some different local beers.
+The brewery starts some years ago in an industrial building from the 20e century (architect F.Klein).

 - Drinks are not included during and after the tour.